 Umbrella insurance is one of the most cost-efficient ways to protect your family and assets.
 Take a look at these potential risks to see common scenarios in which umbrella insurance will come in handy.

-To customize an umbrella policy that’s right for you, talk to your local Hanover agent or visit hanover.com for more information and a listing of agents in your area.
+To customize an umbrella policy that’s right for you, talk to your local independent insurance agent or visit hanover.com for more information and a listing of agents in your area.

 LC OCT 2018-508